Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 Now, if we examine S3 bucket again, the file should appear.

-If we browse the Alluxio file system in the [master's web UI](http://ALLUXIO_MASTER_HOSTNAME:19999/browse) we can see the LICENSE file as well as other useful information.
+If we browse the Alluxio file system in the master's web UI at port 19999 we can see the LICENSE file as well as other useful information.
 Here, the **Persistence State** column shows the file as **PERSISTED**.